lets-cli/lets/docs/docs/development.md

 lets release 0.0.1 -m "implement some new feature"
 ```

-This will create annotated tag with 0.0.1 and run `git push --tags`
+This will create an annotated tag with 0.0.1 and run `git push --tags`

 ## Versioning